Thank you, Walk Leaders! The volunteer walk leaders make these fungal forays possible. We all thank you!

 Advice: Directions are given from major highways (All the exit numbers in MA have recently changed but the signs still list the “old” Exit numbers; there may be a more convenient route for you.
 There could be misprints or landmark changes.
 Check a map for unfamiliar locations.
 Dog walking is banned or controlled in many areas.
 Please check with the walk leader before you bring your dog.
 Bring lunch, a basket, a knife, and wax paper or paper bags for collecting.
 Take precautions against ticks and Lyme disease: wear white clothes, a hat, long sleeves, and pants tucked into boots.
 Use DEET or other effective insect repellent.
 Permethrin treated clothing is also recommended.
 Permethrin can be purchased as an aerosol spray or already treated into clothing.
 See the article on Tick prevention on the BMC website.
 Check the weather and dress appropriately.
 Walks will be held in the rain in most cases.
 If you bring children to the walks, please supervise their collecting.
 Site directions are usually left at the meeting place for latecomers.
 It is possible to get lost at some sites, bring a whistle just in case.
 Study the site map, walk with others, and pay attention to your surroundings.
 Wearing hunter orange can keep you visible to the other foragers.
 Neither the BMC nor the walk host can assume responsibility for loss, injury, or damage to persons or property.

-Identification: Try identifying the collected mushrooms yourself; you’ll learn much more that way.
+Try identifying the collected mushrooms yourself; you’ll learn much more that way.
 Discuss ID in the group you are walking with.
-The ID Committee can confirm your identification.
-You may bring specimens to walks for identification if you distinguish them from fungi collected at the walk.
+The ID Committee around the ID Table at the end of the walk can confirm your identification.
+You may bring specimens to walks for identification if you keep the separate from fungi collected at the walk.

 - Don’t spoil the walk by coming early!
 Please do not forage for mushrooms in the area designated for a foray within one week of the walk date.
 This is common courtesy to members attending the walk.